-- Broaden the industrial base with diversification initiatives, such as targeting the development of emerging clusters or industries that (a) build on the region's unique assets and competitive strengths; and (b) provide stability during downturns that disproportionately impact any single cluster or industry. - Adopt policies and regulations that increase overall market demand for green buildings and associated materials, renewable energy products and infrastructure, and recyclable products. - Connect entrepreneurs and business owners with lenders and investors to facilitate investment in the local economy.
+- Broaden the industrial base with diversification initiatives, such as targeting the development of emerging clusters or industries that: (a) build on the region's unique assets and competitive strengths; and (b) provide stability during downturns that disproportionately impact any single cluster or industry. - Adopt policies and regulations that increase overall market demand for green buildings and associated materials, renewable energy products and infrastructure, and recyclable products. - Connect entrepreneurs and business owners with lenders and investors to facilitate investment in the local economy. - Attract small to mid-size businesses by increasing opportunities and support for infill development and adaptive reuse.